-- 1. Based on characterization, not tested in production. - 2.
-The wakeup times are measured from the wakeup event to the point in which the application code reads the first instruction. - 3. $t{WUSTDBY}$ maximum value is given at -40 °C.
+- 1. Guaranteed by characterization, not tested in production. - 2.
+The wakeup times are measured from the wakeup event to the point in which the application code reads the first instruction. - t{WUSTDBY} maximum value is given at -40 °C.

 ^{1.} I2SMOD bit set in SPI_I2SCFGR register, and then the I2SE bit set to enable I2S peripheral.